 I lost my phone.

-- If you are enrolled in login verification for iOS or Android and you generated a backup code, enter the backup code to access your account and update your Mobile settings.
+- If you are enrolled in login verification and you generated a backup code, enter the backup code to access your account and update your Mobile settings.

 - If you are no longer logged in to your account and do not have access to an active backup code, please contact Support for assistance.